Naïma Karamoko

 Naïma Karamoko (born 30 September 1997) is a Swiss tennis player.

-Karamoko has a career-high doubles ranking by the WTA of 212, achieved on 11 November 2024.
+Karamoko has a career-high doubles ranking by the WTA of 93, achieved on 27 July 2026.

 Career

 Karamoko won her first $60k title at the 2022 Montreux Ladies Open in the doubles draw, partnering Inès Ibbou.
-In October 2025, she won her first title on the WTA Challenger Tour.
+In October 2025, she won her first title on the WTA Challenger Tour at the Samsun Open in Turkiye.